mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 <br/>
 <br/>
 # [](#header-2)VI.
 RESULTS
 I have run this classifier using different numbers of k-fold cross validation, more grid search parameters, and using different scoring metrics in the grid search.
-The highest score that I've obtained as far as the Kaggle leaderboard goes is a little over 80% accuracy putting me in around the to 10% of submissions.
-On average, my submissions tend to score in the upper 70s for accuracy.
+Scoring on the remainder of the training set that is put aside with the <i>train_test_split</i> function usually results in scores in the lower to upper 80%s.
+The highest score that I've obtained as far as the Kaggle leaderboard goes is a little over 80% accuracy putting me in around the top 10% of submissions.
+On average, my submissions tend to score in the upper 70%s for accuracy.